flutter/website/flutter-for-android.md

 [`AppLifecycleStatus` documentation](https://docs.flutter.io/flutter/dart-ui/AppLifecycleState-class.html).

-As you might have noticed, only a small minority of the Activity lifecycle events are available; while `FlutterActivity` do capture almost all the activity lifecycle events internally and send them over to the Flutter engine, they're mostly shielded away from you.
+As you might have noticed, only a small minority of the Activity lifecycle events are available; while `FlutterActivity` does capture almost all the activity lifecycle events internally and send them over to the Flutter engine, they're mostly shielded away from you.
 Flutter takes care of starting and stopping the engine for you, and there is little reason for needing to observe the activity lifecycle on the Flutter